bartala/PalliativEtiological/README.md

   - All required files, including datasets and embeddings, are in our GitHub repository.
   - Download these files and upload them to your Google Drive in a structured directory, like "/content/drive/MyDrive/project/PalliativEtiological/".

-- ### Mounting Google Drive
+- ### Mounting Google Drive / Colab's local disk
-  - Mount your Google Drive to access the files, following the instructions in the next cell.
+  - Mount your Google Drive to access the files.
-  - Alternatively, upload files to Colab's local disk, but they will be lost if the session restarts.
+  - Alternatively, upload files to Colab's local disk.

 - ### Run Code
   To run specific sections or the entire code efficiently, follow these guidelines: